developer3389/simplest-vpn/README.md

 > [!NOTE]
 > Interested in building your own VPN?
 Learn how to set up your dev environment, use remote SSH, and work with AI in our full [**vpn-dev-guide**](https://github.com/developer3389/vpn-dev-guide).

+> [!CAUTION]
+> **Important Note on Encryption**:
+> You should approach encryption with extreme caution, as errors in cryptography implementation or key management can completely compromise the confidentiality of your traffic.
+> We strongly recommend thoroughly reviewing written code using modern AI agents before deploying a user-defined VPN in a hostile environment.

 # Deployment Guide
 *This guide is designed for a clean installation of **Debian 13.***